cecilphillip-stripe/stripe-checkout-events-sample/Readme.md

-# Events Storefront sample using Stripe Checkout
+# Events Storefront sample integration using Stripe Checkout

 ## What's in the box
 This sample is split into two projects